 Ad-hoc Expert Team:

 Every brand and every region has set up an ad-hoc expert team.
 Team members include experts from specialized fields such as occupational safety, occupational health, environment and personnel.
-This approach helps us to cover all issues which could potentially arise in ad-hoc cases and address them efficiently.
-By this means we were able to agree specific improvement measures with affected suppliers during the reporting year, resulting in the optimization of their sustainability performance.
+This approach helps us to cover all issues which could potentially arise in ad-hoc cases, and to address them efficiently.
+By this means we were able to agree on specific improvement measures with affected suppliers during the reporting year, resulting in an optimization in their sustainability performance.
 The ad-hoc expert team in Wolfsburg plays a supporting and coordinating role in this process.

 Example of an Ad-hoc Case:

 In 2016, we worked with selected suppliers to address challenges involved in complying with sustainability requirements in their management of subcontractors.
 Due to the complexity of the supply chains involved, we are continuing to work on these issues with these suppliers in 2017.

 In another case, a third-party CSR audit documented non-compliance with our working-hours policy.
 We worked with the supplier to develop an action plan, and the implementation of this plan was monitored by the responsible ad-hoc expert team.
 Ultimately, this approach succeeded in establishing a process that will ensure this supplier complies with our policy on working hours.

 |Europe||18 cases||Social standards||30 cases||Direct supplier||45 cases|

 |North America||4 cases||Compliance||2 cases|